'The observation glass shattered': Tourists freaked out after glass floor cracks at Sky Tower

 "Freaked us out, very frightening."

-However, a Sky City spokesman said the crack was superficial and was not a case for people to be worried as the stand towering above Auckland's CBD.
+However, a Sky City spokesman said the crack was superficial and was not a case for people to be worried.

 Constructed in 1994 and completed in 1997, around 10 million pairs of feet have walked over the glass floor at the observation deck the spokesman said.